 If you want to go to an elite college, and you have the opportunity (or can create the opportunity—even by driving across three states to an open testing site).
 You will have a better chance with a score than without.

-At Great College Advice, we are telling our clients to weigh the risks against the rewards.
-In an admissions process with very, very few objective data points.
-The possession of a positive, very useful data point can make the difference between acceptance and rejection.
-So if you have been planning and plotting for years about how to get into one of the nation’s most selective universities.
-You may want to take the health risks in order to achieve your longer term objective.
+At Great College Advice, we are telling our clients that it is beneficial to put together a standardized testing plan.
+In an admissions process with very, very few objective data points, the possession of a positive, very useful data point (your SAT and/or ACT score) can make the difference between acceptance and rejection.

 Furthermore, private college counselors—and others who work with high-achieving, hard-driving students—know that colleges can pledge an oath not to judge an application negatively if it arrives on their desks without test scores.
 But these pledges are impossible to verify.
 And they are pretty empty, given the institutional incentives to bring in students with high scores if they have them.